AdobeDocs/federated-audience-composition.en/help/compositions/activities/enrichment.md

 >title="Enrichment data"
 >abstract="Select the data to use to enrich your composition.
 You can select two types of enrichment data: a single enrichment attribute from the schema, also known as targeting dimension, or a collection link, which is a link with a 1-N cardinality between tables."

 The **Enrichment** activity allows you to enhance the targeted data with additional information from the federated database.
-It is commonly used in a compositions after segmentation activities.
+It is commonly used in a composition after segmentation activities.

+If you have configured a connection to the Federated Data Composition destination, you can use the Enrichment activity to enrich data coming Adobe Experience Platform with attributes from your external database.
+[Learn how to enrich Adobe Experience Platform audiences with external data](../../connections/destinations.md)

 Enrichment data can come either: